Uru–Chipaya languages

 The Uru–Chipaya family is an indigenous language family of Bolivia.

 The speakers were originally fishermen on the shores of Lake Titicaca, Lake Poopó, and the Desaguadero River.

 Chipaya has over a thousand speakers and sees vigorous use in the native community, but all other Uru languages or dialects are extinct.

 Loukotka (1968) also lists the Chango language, once spoken on the coast of Chile from Huasco to Cobija in Antofagasta Province.
 According to Loukotka that population would have been Araucanized at some point in history.
 More modern classifications leave it unclassified, as only proper names and placenames are known (Mason 1950).

 Proposed external relationships

 Stark (1972) proposed a Maya–Yunga–Chipayan macrofamily linking Mayan with Uru–Chipaya and Yunga (Mochica).

 Language contact

 Jolkesky (2016) notes that there are lexical similarities with the Kunza, Pukina, Pano, Jaqi, Kechua, Mapudungun, and Moseten-Tsimane language families due to contact.

-Vocabulary

-Loukotka (1968) lists the following basic vocabulary items for Uro (Uru) and Chipaya.